bestblogever/semih.github.io/_posts/2020/2020-01-01-git-commands.md

 <br/>
 #### Git Aliases
-After run this command, `git hist` shortcut should be used.
+After running this command, `git hist` shortcut should be used.
 `git config --global alias.hist "log --all --graph --decorate --oneline"` And the shortcuts could be checked from .gitconfig file.